 Hello, fellow Stranger Things fan.
 Before we get into the nitty-gritty details of the Netflix genre blockbuster’s sophomore year, I would like to say this season is so good it made me angry I had to sleep.
 And, I really, really love sleep.
 Since Stranger Things 2, as its streaming giant home keeps referring to the new season, is so compelling, it’s easier to notice little trends one might not see with larger gaps between viewings.
-Yet, because I watched this new batch of episodes over a matter of days — and the final four episodes over one very uncool Friday night — I realized there’s a weird sexist theme taking over the town of Hawkins, Indiana, where our heroes reside: men tend to think of parenting as a Woman’s Thing, while women do not at all.
+Yet, because I watched this new batch of episodes over a matter of days — and the final four episodes over one very uncool Friday night — I realised there’s a weird sexist theme taking over the town of Hawkins, Indiana, where our heroes reside: men tend to think of parenting as a Woman’s Thing, while women do not at all.

 The first time I noticed this Stranger habit is in “Dig Dug” when when Eleven (Millie Bobby Brown) hops in a truck driven by a stranger who happens to be man.
 Considering traditional (read: conservative) societal rules, a young girl’s father would likely be the person who would be most upset about their daughter alone in a car with a trucker.
 It’s the same reason older men cloak their transphobia by claiming they’re afraid of “men” being in the same unmonitored bathrooms as their daughters, when they’re actually talking about trans women trying to relieve themselves.
-While these dads are completely wrong in situations like that, society puts an inappropriate level of responsibility on men when it comes to protecting their daughter’s so-called “honor.”
+While these dads are completely wrong in situations like that, society puts an inappropriate level of responsibility on men when it comes to protecting their daughter’s so-called “honour.”
 So, a young girl traveling alone with a random old guy is probably a dad’s worst fear in 1984.

-Yet, when Eleven goes to leave the truck, her new friend (Ben Taylor) tells her, “Hey, you apologize to your momma, yeah?
+Yet, when Eleven goes to leave the truck, her new friend (Ben Taylor) tells her, “Hey, you apologise to your momma, yeah?
 Must be scared half to death.”
 It takes two to tango, and make a baby, so couldn’t Eleven’s father also be terrified halfway to the grave?
 Apparently not.

 We see the trucker’s theory on parenting come alive with Ted Wheeler (Joe Chrest), the father of Nancy (Natalia Dyer) and Mike Wheeler (Finn Wolfhard).
 At this point, the father of three — remember little Holly (the freshly-recast Anniston Price) always — seems willfully ignorant instead of haplessly in the dark about family matters.
 At another point in “Dig Dug,” the lovable Dustin Henderson (Gaten Matarazzo), shows up at the Wheeler home looking for Mike.
 Ted is able to confirm Mike isn’t home, but has no idea where he might be.
 “Karen, where’s our son?” he bellows into the house.
 Wheeler mom Karen (Cara Buono) answers, “Will's!”
 Her tone makes it clear this is a fact Ted was told, but refused to remember.
 It’s seems evident that’s because Ted believes knowing where his offspring are is Karen’s job, while his own duty is to try to fall asleep on his recliner.